-The Company derives its revenue from granting exclusive and non-exclusive licenses to its patents; designing, developing, and installing customized software solutions; providing software and hardware maintenance and support; and delivering software on a hosted basis as a service.
-The Company's fees primarily consist of license fees, software development and installation fees, software maintenance fees, data hosting fees, revenue sharing fees based on debt collection results of customers, per transaction fees and service usage fees.
+The Company derives its revenue from granting exclusive and non-exclusive licenses to its patents; designing, developing, and installing customized software solutions; and providing software and hardware maintenance and support.
+The Company's fees primarily consist of license fees, software development and installation fees, software maintenance fees, revenue sharing fees based on debt collection results of customers, per transaction fees and service usage fees.
 The Company's contracts have different terms based on the scope and deliverables of the arrangement, the terms of which frequently require the Company to make judgments and estimates in recognizing revenue.